Page Contents

 Avoiding Probate Altogether

 There are ways to avoid probate.
 A Will alone does not avoid probate.
-It is best to hire an attorney that specializes in estate planning.
+It is best to hire an attorney who specializes in estate planning.
 As part of the estate plan, the attorney will create a Will, Trust, and other related documents to meet your specific situation and needs.
 A Trust is when the title to the property is held by one person for the benefit of another.